 - The College of Arts and Letters at SDSU is the largest of the seven colleges, with nearly all students taking at least one course in the school.
 The college consists of 19 academic departments.

 - SDSU’s College of Sciences is home to San Diego State’s well-regarded researchers, with 8 departments including astronomy, biology, mathematics and more.
-More than $1.5 billion in grants have been awarded to the university based on the strength of its research.
+SDSU has earned more than $1.5 billion in research grants based on the strength of the work performed here.